Evaluating curricula: #5

 “Oh!
 Well, that’s a good point, Dr. Monterey.”
 She looked quickly at Alberto (who smiled wanly at the name, “doctor”) and then she studied the ceiling.
 “You know, that kind of research is very costly.
 I don’t think MPS would be able to sponsor it.”
 Professor Bebopp then looked at Anna and continued, “You know, our administrators say we researchers have to have external funding for studies like you’re suggesting?”

-As Jamie listened to Anna, she thought, “Anna is realizing this is a dead end.
+As Jamie listened to Professor Bebopp, she thought, “Anna is realizing this is a dead end.
 Let’s get out of here.”

 Anna, said, “Even though we’ve only been here a few minutes, I’ve learned a lot.
 I’d never heard of ‘horse-race research!’
 Now I understand that it’s only one kind of research.”
 She continued, “And, Alberto is right.
 It’s good that we’ve clarified that we’re not proposing to issue a grant for a research project.
 So, please let us discuss, and then get back to you, Brenda, with more refined questions.”

-Jamie and Alberto, almost simultaneously, added words to the effect of thanking Professor Bebopp for her time and explanations.
+Jamie and Alberto, almost simultaneously, added words to the effect of thanking Professor Bebopp for her time and explanations as they stood up.
 The three educators rose, reached out to Professor Bebopp to shake hands, and started for the door.
 As they were leaving, Professor Bebopp cheerily said, “Thanks for coming...and let me know how I can help.”